-Happy Birthday to the maestro of illustrations and spectacularly colored stained glass windows born on this day in 1877.
+Happy Birthday Harry Clarke!
+St Patrick's Day and also a day to celebrate the maestro of illustrations and spectacularly colored stained glass windows born on this day in 1877.

 Ireland has no shortage of churches and cathedrals, but some of them are home to stained glass masterpieces by Ireland's own, world-renowned artist, Harry Clarke.